On subdirect products of type $FP_n$ of limit groups over Droms RAAGs: Introduction

 Given a group $G$ of homotopical type $F_{m}$, $\text{vol}_{m}(G)$ was defined in \cite{Desi2} as the least number of $m$-cells among all classifying spaces $K(G,1)$ with finite $m$-skeleton.
 For instance, $\text{vol}_{1}(G)$ equals $d(G)$, where $d(G)$ is the minimal number of generators of $G$.
 The most studied volume gradient is the $1$-dimensional one.
 That is, the \emph{rank gradient of $G$ with respect to $(B_{n})$}, which is defined to be $\lim_{n } d(B_{n}) \slash [G \colon B_{n}]$ and it is denoted by $RG(G,(B_{n}))$.
 Its study was initiated by M. Lackenby in \cite{Lack} and a combinatorial approach to the rank gradient was developed by M. Abert, N. Nikolov and A. Jaikin-Zapirain in \cite{ANZ}.
 In general, the \emph{$m$-dimensional volume gradient of $G$ with respect to $(B_{n})$} is In \cite{Desi2} M. Bridson and D. Kochloukova calculated the above volume and homology type gradients for limit groups over free groups and in the case of residually free groups they found particular filtrations where the homology growth and the rank gradient can be calculated.
 The results about homology growth in \cite{Desi2} and in this paper are independent of the characteristic of the field $K$.

-In Section \ref{Section 6} we compute the homology growth and the volume gradients for a more general setting, namely, for limit groups over coherent RAAGs (see Section \ref{coherent} for the definition).
+In Section \ref{Section 6} we compute the homology growth and the volume gradients for a more general setting, namely, for limit groups over coherent RAAGs.
 Note that this class of groups is more general than the class of limit groups over Droms RAAGs.
 We use the approach from \cite{Desi2} and we show that limit groups over coherent RAAGs are slow above dimension 1, hence are $K$-slow above dimension 1.
 This implies the following results.

-{\bf Theorem C} {\it Let $G$ be a limit group over a coherent RAAG and let $(B_{n})$ be an exhausting normal chain in $G$.
-Then,\ (2) if $G$ is of type $FP_{\infty}$ then for all $j\geq 1$, }
+\begin{theorem} Let $G$ be a limit group over a coherent RAAG and let $(B_{n})$ be an exhausting normal chain in $G$.
+Then,\ (2) if $G$ is of type $FP_{\infty}$ then for all $j\geq 1$,